akshatshah21/akshatshah21.github.io/about/index.md

 With a keen interest in programming and software, I am looking forward to improve my skills and work on projects and problems in the fields of Full Stack Web Development, DevOps and Machine Learning.
 Besides these, you'll find me active on competitive programming websites and venturing into the sport of [CTFs](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)).
 You can see some of my projects [here](https://github.com/akshatshah21).

 I graduated with a Bachelors in Technology (Information Technology) from [VJTI](https://vjti.ac.in/), Mumbai, in June 2022.
-I currently work in a developer role as a Program Associate at Wells Fargo, Bengaluru.
+I'm currently a Software Engineer at Wells Fargo, Bengaluru.
 In my free time, I like to read, write and listen to my unvarying playlist of music.
 I'm always in for a good, meaningful movie or TV show, and I like to try my luck at badminton and carrom!

 You can view my resume by clicking [here](/docs/Akshat%20Shah.pdf).

 # Experience
 ## [Wells Fargo](https://www.wellsfargojobs.com/WF-India-PHL)
+* *Software Engineer, July 2023 - Present*
-* *Program Associate (Technology), July 2022 - Present*
+* *Program Associate (Technology), July 2022 - July 2023*
 * Part of the Auto Lending Technology Division under Consumer Technology
 * Working in key modernization and resiliency initiatives involving microservices architecture
-* Working with .NET Core, SQL Server and MongoDB
+* Working with .NET Core, Python and MongoDB

 ## [Wells Fargo](https://www.wellsfargojobs.com/WF-India-PHL)
 * *Intern, April - July 2021*